-Training is an essential part of any company’s success.
+Training is an essential part of any company’s success in the 21st century.
 That’s a fact.
 But instead of simply settling by training your employees and hoping for the best, you should aim higher.
 A well-planned training program will lead to higher retention rates among employees and faster results for your company.

-But what makes a successful training program in 2016?
+But what makes a successful training program in 2022 and beyond?

-Some companies are still a decade in past — relying only on long in-classroom presentations to brings its employees up to speed.
-This is an expensive, ineffective, and time-consuming way to train your workforce.
+Some companies are still a decade in past — relying only on long eLearning courses or even worse, depending on instructor-led courses to bring their employees up to speed.
+This is an ineffective, and time-consuming way to train your workforce.

-Besides, Millennials will make up 50% of the workforce by 2020.
-That means companies can’t afford to laugh off or dismiss their preferred way of learning: interactive lessons (including video and gamification) that they can access on computers and mobile devices alike.
+Besides, it's expected that by 2030, millennials will make up around 75% of the workforce, and according to an SHRM study, Gen-Zers will hold up to 36% of the share in the workforce by the end of 2022.
+Not That means companies can’t afford to laugh off or dismiss their preferred way of learning: interactive lessons (including video and gamification) that they can access on computers and mobile devices alike.

 Is your training department still stuck in the past?
-Folks, it’s time to go digital!
+It’s time to go digital!
 Here are the four main reasons why you should consider modernizing your training programs immediately – right now – like, yesterday! :

-How could anyone then honestly expect them to sit through long drawn-out, 1-hour PowerPoint-based lectures?
+How could anyone then honestly expect them to sit through a passive, boring, long drawn-out, 1-hour course?
 When they are forced to attend this type of training, employees aren’t able to retain the content.
 In fact, four out of every five employees will forget what they learned in the classroom within 30 days.

-Millennials expect technology to play a significant role in the learning process, so instead of just relying on traditional lecture-style training, integrate both traditional and digital content to meet their demanding needs.
-Try implementing eLearning courses that include short videos and interactive components, as they also expect for training to incorporate multimedia resources and even aspects of entertainment .
+New generations of workers expect technology and mobile devices to play a significant role in the learning process, so instead of just relying on traditional lecture-style training, integrate both traditional and digital content to meet their demanding needs.
+Try implementing eLearning and mLearning courses that include short videos and interactive components, as they also expect for training to incorporate multimedia resources and even aspects of entertainment.